Projectively coresolved Gorenstein flat dimension of groups: Groups of type FP and extensions

-In this section we show that for every group $G$ of type FP$_{\infty}$ with finite PGF dimension, every projective resolution of $G$ can be completed to an acyclic complex of projective modules which remains acyclic after tensoring with every injective module.
-It follows that these groups have characteristic modules of type FP and hence their PGF dimension over a principal ideal domain is detected by a suitable choice of a field of coefficients.
-Moreover, we give an analogue of Fel'dman's theorem \cite{Fe} concerning PGF dimensions of groups.
+In this section we study the special case where the group $G$ is of type FP$_{\infty}$ and has finite PGF dimension.
+We will show that these groups have characteristic modules of type FP.
+Moreover, we provide an analogue of Fel'dman's theorem \cite{Fe} concerning PGF dimensions of groups.